oncomouse/courses/2020/engl460fall2020.md

 	* Fandoms you belong to
 	* Favorite taco
 	* **Anything Else**
 1. Your reason for taking this course.
-I will use this to try and sort you into [discussion groups](#discussion-groups) based on shared interests.
 Interests might include:
 	* Wanting to become a better writer
 	* An interest in "digital" writing
 	* Pursuing a career in writing